abs0luty/quantum-crab/README.md

 }
 ```

-> This circuit shows the circuit that creates superposition state:
+> This shows the circuit that creates superposition state:
 >
 > ```
 > [